Soracom LTE-M Button Setup Guide

 Your Soracom LTE-M Button comes with all the hardware set up and ready to go: no need to connect it to a computer, program its internal software, or write any code — just register the built-in embeded SIM (eSIM), insert batteries, and start clicking.

-On the exterior, the size of the device is designed both to accommodate user-replaceable batteries as well as a large positive-action button that can be easily operated with gloves or other instruments, and also allows for IP54-rated protection from dust and moisture, allowing the button to be deployed as-is across a wide variety of use cases.
+On the exterior, the size of the button is designed both to accommodate user-replaceable batteries as well as a large positive-action button that can be easily operated with gloves or other instruments, and also allows for IP54-rated protection from dust and moisture, allowing the button to be deployed as-is across a wide variety of use cases.

 For cellular connectivity, the LTE-M Button leverages Soracom's global cellular coverage with a built-in eSIM that contains the plan01s - LDV subscription.
 This subscription allows the button to connect to many LTE-M networks around the world without having to change SIMs or manage eSIM profiles, all with a low monthly basic fee and flat data fee.

 The LTE-M Button is programmed to go a step further by sending button click events to the cloud using highly efficient binary data in a UDP packet, which consumes significantly less data compared to other common data formats or protocols.
-Meanwhile, Soracom platform features such as Binary Parser and Unified Endpoint allow you to decode binary data into web application friendly JSON, convert UDP into HTTP, and forward button clicks to multiple cloud endpoints without retransmitting data, giving you full control over building sophisticated IoT applications while keeping data costs to a minimum.
+Meanwhile, Soracom platform features such as Binary Parser and Unified Endpoint allow you to decode binary data into web application-friendly JSON, convert UDP into HTTP, and forward button clicks to multiple cloud endpoints without retransmitting data, giving you full control over building sophisticated IoT applications while keeping data costs to a minimum.

 For more information on plan01s - LDV coverage and pricing, refer to the Soracom Air for Cellular: SIM Types, Supported Carriers, and Pricing & Fee Schedule documentation.